SAP-archive/teched2020-DEV164/exercises/ex5/README.md

     class="sapUiSmallMarginTop sapUiSmallMarginEnd"/>
 ````

 3. Let's see if your UI5 application can now color icons depending on the sensor data!
 Switch to the browser tab with the opened application preview and reload the page.
-The sensor icons should be displayed either in blue (neutral), yellow (hot) or red (negative).
+The sensor icons should be displayed either in blue (default), yellow (critical) or red (negative).
 <br><br>![](images/05_05_0010.png)<br><br>

 ## Summary